RazGavrieli/unix-file-system/README.md

 NOTE THAT TEST B IS DEPENDENT ON TEST A!
 RUN './testA' FIRST! <br>

 ## BONUS
-To check our bonus (errno implementation), after 'make all' run './errnoBonus'. <br>
+To test our bonus (errno implementation), after 'make all' and './testA', run './errnoBonus'. <br>